PaulKinlan/ioreader/README.md

 Exceptions are show, and the stackTrace too.
 All Logging is sent to the STDOUT.

-To enter development mode, run ./setmode.sh dev
+To enter development mode, run ./run.sh development

 ** Production **
 Exceptions and Stack traces are disabled.